Scam Detector Docs

 Using the Scam Detector

-The Scam Detector labels and alerts are each available via Forta's GraphQL API.
+The Scam Detector labels are each available via Forta's GraphQL API.
 For accessing threat intel from the Scam Detector, we recommend querying labels generated by this bot (sourceIds parameter needs to be set to ["0x1d646c4045189991fdfd24a66b192a294158b839a6ec121d740474bdacb3ab23"].)
-The two primarily labels are 'scammer-eoa' and 'scammer-contract'.
-Currently, no API key is required.
+The primary label is 'scammer'.

 Labels